- Neighbourhood outside Porta Marina - page one

 Pliny the Elder - The Natural History - Book XXXI - Translation by John Bostock and H. T. Riley.

-Terme Marittime: floor mosaics of the heated rooms: (left) Oceanus; (right-above) a dolphin with an octopus in its beak; (right-below) a triton (the image used as background for this page shows another floor mosaic)
+Terme Marittime: floor mosaics of the heated rooms: (left) Oceanus (you may wish to see some impressive depictions of Oceanus at Sousse); (right-above) a dolphin with an octopus in its beak; (right-below) a triton (the image used as background for this page shows another floor mosaic)

 The floor mosaics of the baths were decorated with popular subjects, mainly related to sea life.
 Some details recall other mosaics at Ostia: a dolphin attacking an octopus decorates Taberne dei Pescivendoli and athletes at the sides of a table with prizes can be seen at Terme di Porta Marina.